 Carl Sagan popularized the term “Extraordinary claims require extraordinary evidence”.
 This later came to be known as the Sagan standard.
 Healbe does provide evidence, but I’m not sure it equates to “extraordinary evidence”.
 It cites a third-party test which was done by the Saint Petersburg State Institute of Health, Medical and Sports Clinic, a leading institution in the field of sports medicine in St. Petersburg, Russia.

 To cut a long story short, a total of 44 tests were conducted on five individuals over a period of 5 days.
-Researchers found that GoBe measured calorie intake to within +/- 15.6% and calorie burn to within +/- 6.6%.
-While not “extraordinary evidence”, I think this is a fair assessment as it broadly mirrors my impression.
-15%-20% accuracy in measuring calorie intake sounds about right.
-While this may not seem that impressive, keep in mind that previous research has shown that manual calorie intake tracking is only 40-70% accurate.
+Researchers of the Russian university found that GoBe measured calorie intake to within +/- 15.6% and calorie burn to within +/- 6.6%.

 I do not hold any scientific degrees, so cannot vouch whether it is possible to track calories digested by measuring the fluid moving in and out of cells.
 But adding some more credence to the technology is the fact that Healbe has recently signed a five-year agreement with The University of California, Davis (UC Davis), Foods for Health Institute.
 The research will aim to determine whether advanced personal fitness trackers can be used to help bring precision-based health solutions to consumers.
 I will be following the research findings with keen interest.